Achievable logoAchievable logo

 Direction of jump: Vertical

-Instructions: Stand on one foot with the non-jumping leg held with the knee bent.
-Use no or double arm swing.
-Begin with a slight countermovement, hop up using the ankle joint, and land back on the same foot.
+Instructions: Stand on one foot with the non-jumping leg held up and the knee bent.
+Use no arm swing or a double arm swing.
+Begin with a slight countermovement, hop upward using the ankle joint, and land back on the same foot.
 Repeat several times, then switch legs.
-Avoid horizontal or lateral movement.
+Avoid any horizontal or lateral movement.

 Squat jump